 b) The patient ought to be detained for his or her own health or safety, or the protection of others.

-The patient can be discharged by a responsible medical officer (the role is being replaced by responsible clinician – see below under the 2007 amendments), hospital managers, the nearest relative, or the Mental Health Review Tribunal (MHRT).
+The patient can be discharged by a responsible clinician, hospital managers, the nearest relative, or a tribunal (following application by the patient).

 An approved mental health professional or nearest relative can apply for admission, having seen the patient in the previous 24 hours.
 A patient can be detained for up to 72 hours, after one doctor has confirmed that: